-You no longer have to remember stuff, years, dates, important calls or meetings, you have Google and well-arranged system of notification to serve you and remind you to buy your wife flowers, or to pick your kid from kindergarten.
+You no longer have to remember years, dates, important calls, meetings, or stuff in general.
+You have Google and a well-arranged system of notification to serve you and remind you to buy your wife flowers, and/or to pick your kids from kindergarten.

 At first glance, you might think that there is nothing wrong with consuming stuff in general.
 That you should definitely enjoy what’s already created and take advantage of the abundance of software/hardware that’s designed to make our lives easier.
 Yet, this growing trend to solely consume can lead to some nasty side effects.

-The Consumer Mindset
+The Consumer’s Mindset

-After the industrial revolution, people started to consume more than before.
-You won’t see a lot of people growing their own plans and later preparing their own meals because it doesn’t make a lot of sense now in the current world.
+That’s why, nowadays, you won’t see a lot of people growing their own plans and later preparing their own meals because it doesn’t make a lot of sense now in the current world.
 There are markets all over our towns where you can buy fresh food.
-These hubs are responsible for storing the essential things we need for our survival along with other accessories that are not so needed.
+On top of that, there are hundreds of apps available that will deliver food right to your doorstep.

-know,and care, how long it took for someone to create something, that’s why we don’t really value what we have and keep wanting more of what we don’t have.
-As the years go by, this indifferent act transmits to other section of our lives.
+know,and care, how long it took for someone to create something.
+That’s why we don’t really value what we have and we keep wanting more of what we don’t have.
+As the years go by, this indifferent act transmits to other sections of our lives.
 From not appreciating things, we start to not appreciate all other living creatures if they don’t bring any immediate value.

-The Creator Mindset
+The Creator’s Mindset

 The word creator sounds a bit pompous.
-I bit overrated.
-Most of the people think that a creator is only someone who can pain picture as good as Picasso’s; Create an app that can compete with Facebook and Spotify; Craft a chair that will somehow walk alongside you and help you rest in the middle of the desert.
+I bit pretentious.
+Most people think that a creator can be only someone who can paint pictures as good as Picasso’s.
+Create an app that can compete with Facebook and Spotify.
+Craft a chair that will somehow walk alongside you and help you rest in the middle of the desert.

 But the above is not 100% true.
 We’re creating daily and sometimes we don’t realize it: